canchuynh/I-inv/Inventory/README.txt

 	*	To sign out: Menu (triple dots) > Sign Out

 	One other feature: SQLite Database
 	*	Use SQLite Database to store, view, update, and remove items into inventory.
-Stores ID (Primary key, hidden), Name, Value, Condition, and Description.
+	*	Stores ID (Primary key, hidden), Name, Value, Condition, and Description.
-	*	To store new item: Add FAB > enter information > Add Item
+	*	To store new item: Add FAB > enter (valid) information > Add Item
 	*	To view item: Click on any item on list.
-	*	To update item: View item (see above) > Edit Item Details
+	*	To update item: View an item (see above) > Edit Item Details > enter updated information > SAVE CHANGES
-	*	To remove item: View item (see above) > Delete This Item > OK
+	*	To remove item: View an item (see above) > Delete This Item > OK

 Notes:
 Export to SQL server is not tied to any account (all users of the app share it).
 	SQL server's table is dropped before every export for phase 1 for reasons state above.
-Search is not functional.
+Search is not yet implemented
 More fields will be added to each item later.